lejon/PartiallyCollapsedLDA/README.md

 You will see printouts during unit tests, commented out code, old stuff not cleaned out yet etc.

 But the basic sampler is tested and evaluated in a scientific manner and we have gone to great pains to ensure that it is correct.
-The sampler that is referred to in the article as "PC sampler" or "PC LDA" corresponds to the class 'cc.mallet.topics.SpaliasUncollapsedParallelLDA' in the code.
+The sampler that is referred to in the article as "PC sampler" or "PC-LDA" corresponds to the class 'cc.mallet.topics.SpaliasUncollapsedParallelLDA' in the code.
 The variable selection parts are implemented in the 'cc.mallet.topics.NZVSSpaliasUncollapsedParallelLDA' class.

 An example of a "main" class is cc.mallet.topics.tui.ParallelLDA